Knott’s Berry Farm

 Knott’s became famous because of its Ghost Town and this area is home to a legendary coaster.
 GhostRider was originally built by Custom Coasters International in 1998.
 It was popular, but it became considerably rougher over the years.
 One of my friends once described it as ‘falling down the stairs’ and that was actually very close to the feeling GhostRider evoked.
 A major refurbishment (carried out by GCI in 2016) has made the ride experience a lot more enjoyable, though.
 The layout got retracked and trains were replaced by GCI’s characteristic Millennium Flyers.
 The result is simply incredible.
 If you ask me, GhostRider has become one of the world’s best wooden coasters.
 Great Coasters International has once again proven that it’s worth the company’s name.

 A lot less spectacular (but nonetheless great for younger visitors) is Pony Express.
 Zamperla coasters are never earth-shattering and that’s not any different in this case.
 The decoration looks nice, but it’s a short and uninspiring ride.

-I admit it… I forgot to take photos in some areas of the park and I didn’t talk about all those lovely flat rides.
-But believe me, Knott’s Berry Farm is an awesome place.
-I’ve got the impression that it’s often considered as a mediocre amusement park within close proximity to Disneyland, but it’s more than that.
+Knott’s Berry Farm is an awesome place.
+I’ve got the impression that it’s often considered as a mediocre amusement park close to Disneyland, but it’s more than that.
 The park offers a great variety of coasters and there are lots of flat rides, family attractions and dark rides.
 Furthermore, the theming is decent and the park offers some good entertainment.
-Knott’s Berry Farm doesn’t transport you into another world like Disney does, but it’s still an outstanding amusement park.
-Searching for a way to escape the magical (very busy) Disneyland Bubble for a while?
+Knott’s Berry Farm doesn’t transport you into another world like Disney does, but it’s an outstanding amusement park nonetheless.
+Searching for a way to escape the magical (very busy) Disneyland bubble for a while?
 Knott’s Berry Farm is the place to go.